PraMiD/hackatum17/scripts/generate/Readme.md

 the *logos.json* file is an example of the logos metadata we need to have access to.
 We procide the *logos.json* file as an result for the images.
 In addition to the new samples we provide *metadata.txt* files as metadata for the new samples.

-Apply Cenny Edge Detection Algorithm on Data
+Apply Canny Edge Detection Algorithm on Data
 --------------------------------------------
-The *cannyOnImages.py* script allows to calculate the Cenny edge prediction metric on video frames:
+The *cannyOnImages.py* script allows to calculate the Canny edge prediction metric on video frames:

     python2 cannyOnImages.pu <frames_dir> <output_dir>